f-corvaro/CPP/CPP02/README.md

 - [cplusplus.com](https://cplusplus.com/): A comprehensive resource for C++ documentation and tutorials.
 - [42 Cursus Guide - CPP Modules](https://42-cursus.gitbook.io/guide/rank-04/cpp-00-04-doing): A guide for the CPP modules in the 42 curriculum.
 - [CNR Area Territoriale di Ricerca di Bologna - C++ Course Index (Italian)](http://www-old.bo.cnr.it/corsi-di-informatica/corsoCstandard/Lezioni/01Indice.html): An Italian reference that provides a comprehensive index of lessons on C++ programming.
+- [yuchdev/CppBooks](https://github.com/yuchdev/CppBooks): A curated list of C++ books, articles, and resources for learning and mastering C++.
+- [achrafelkhnissi/CPP_Modules](https://github.com/achrafelkhnissi/CPP_Modules?tab=readme-ov-file): A repository containing solutions and explanations for the CPP modules of the 42 school curriculum.

 ## Support and Contributions